Mick Ebeling: Not Impossible Labs

-Ebeling's first book, Not Impossible: The Art and Joy of Doing What Couldn't Be Done, was released by Simon & Schuster on January 6, 2015 and documents his work with Not Impossible Labs, focusing on the EyeWriter and Project Daniel.
+Ebeling's first book, Not Impossible: The Art and Joy of Doing What Couldn't Be Done, was released by Simon & Schuster on January 6, 2015, and documents his work with Not Impossible Labs, focusing on the EyeWriter and Project Daniel.

 Early career

-Ebeling's first entertainment job was launching Venice Beach based, FUEL in 1995.
-FUEL was a motion design studio using one of the first versions of the Adobe After Effects software.
-FUEL was bought by Razorfish in July 1999.
-Ebeling then went on to be the CEO of THEY.
-THEY was a cross-platform design company that worked with clients such as NASA.
+Ebeling's first entertainment job was launching Venice Beach-based Fuel in 1995.
+Fuel was a motion design studio using one of the first versions of the Adobe After Effects software.
+Fuel was bought by Razorfish in July 1999.
+Ebeling went on to be the CEO of They.
+They was a cross-platform design company that worked with clients such as NASA.
 In 2001, Mick formed The Ebeling Group (TEG), a commercial and film production company that focuses on animation, design and visual effects.

-From 2006 to 2011, under Ebeling's leadership the company branched into film and long form content with credits on titles such as “Stranger Than Fiction” (2006), “Kite Runner” (2007), “Quantum of Solace” (2008), the award-winning animation "Yes, Virginia" television special for CBS (2009) and a series of short films with Marvel Studios called "One-Shots" (2011).
+From 2006 to 2011, under Ebeling's leadership the company branched into film and long form content with credits on titles such as Stranger Than Fiction (2006), Kite Runner (2007), Quantum of Solace (2008), the award-winning animation "Yes, Virginia" television special for CBS (2009) and a series of short films with Marvel Studios called "One-Shots" (2011).

-Ebeling is also the executive producer of the documentary film "Getting Up: The Tempt One Story", winner of the Audience Award at the 2011 Slamdance Film Festival.
+Ebeling is the executive producer of the documentary film Getting Up: The Tempt One Story, winner of the Audience Award at the 2011 Slamdance Film Festival.

-In 2014, Ebeling will be featured as one of Intel's Innovators for their "Look Inside" Series.
+In 2014, Ebeling was featured as one of Intel's Innovators for their "Look Inside" Series.
 Other sponsored Innovators include Jack Andraka.

 Ebeling's first book, Not Impossible: The Art and Joy of Doing What Couldn't Be Done, discusses his work on the Eyewriter and Project Daniel and was released by Simon & Schuster on January 6, 2015.
 The Book is now in its fifth printing.

 Personal life and education

 Mick Ebeling was raised in a family of entrepreneurs and philanthropists, son of Marge and Les Ebeling.
-He was born in Long Beach, California and raised in Phoenix, Arizona where he attended Brophy College Preparatory.
-He went on to play basketball for the Air Force Academy, Colorado before he transferred to University of California, Santa Barbara where he graduated in 1992 with a degree in political science.
-Mick is married to Caskey Ebeling, an American filmmaker and screenwriter; they have three children: Angus, Bo Jameson, and Trace.
+He was born in Long Beach, California, and raised in Phoenix, Arizona, where he attended Brophy College Preparatory.
+He went on to play basketball for the Air Force Academy, Colorado, before he transferred to University of California, Santa Barbara where he graduated in 1992 with a degree in political science.
+Ebeling is married to Caskey Ebeling, an American filmmaker and screenwriter; they have three children: Angus, Bo Jameson, and Trace.
 Caskey is a partner of The Ebeling Group and co-founder of The Not Impossible Foundation.